Shiandow/shiandow.github.io/_posts/2023-10-24-putting-the-relational-back-in-relational-databases.md

 Figure 1.
 A graphical representation of a relation on a set of 7 points.
 Each arrow from a point $x$ to a point $y$ represents that the pair $(x,y)$ is in the relation.
 An arrow pointing both ways represents two arrows going each way.
 </figure>

+Note that this model uses a *set* of pairs, which is the reason many set operations such as `UNION` or `INTERSECT` and `MINUS` exist in SQL.
+The main difference between tables and sets is that tables may contain the same row multiple times.
+Since set operations return a set not a table they have the (sometimes useful) side effect that the result won't contain any row more than once.

 While this is a very flexible model it doesn't result in much useful properties to work with, hence why there are several different types of relations, each with its own set of defining properties.